bglbrt/bglbrt.github.io/index.md

 <p> As of now, my research focuses on questions of self-evaluation and legitimisation of one's own social position, and on the performativity of social sciences on the discourses about these topics. </p>

-<p> I largely rely on machine- and deep-learning methods and on data from social networks, the press and the media to study these questions. </p>
+<p> I largely rely on machine and deep-learning methods and on data from social networks, the written press and televion/radio to study these questions. </p>

 <p> Having originally trained in these fields, I am also regularly looking at research questions in mathematical and computer sciences. </p>